 “I was led to conclude that the sweet voice of reason alone could not do the job, that campaign contributions could not do the job, but the combination of the sweet voice of reason and substantial campaign contributions might very well do the job.”

 This insight was the seed that grew into the Council for a Livable World, which today upholds Szilard’s legacy by advocating on Capitol Hill for sound policies to reduce nuclear threats, and by endorsing and raising funds for Congressional candidates who support these goals.
-In 2018, we raised $1.2 million for Congressional candidates, and in 2020, we hope to exceed that goal.
+In the 2020 election cycle, we helped raise $1.5 million for progressive Congressional candidates nationwide.

-Our efforts have been instrumental in achieving myriad nuclear policy achievements, and as of 2018, we have helped elect 359 Members of Congress.
+Our efforts have been instrumental in achieving myriad nuclear policy achievements, and as of 2023, we have helped elect more than 400 Members of Congress.

 Learn more about Szilard and the founding of CLW from former board member and Szilard biographer William Lanouette.

 With more than 60,000 people nationwide subscribed to receive our emails or direct mails, our base of support is strong and continues to grow, even as national focus shifts away from nuclear weapons policy issues.

 Members, who pay $5 annually to maintain their membership, can contribute to the Council’s Candidate Fund, a political action committee that the Council uses to help our endorsed candidates in tight races as elections near.
 Find out more about the Council for a Livable World Candidate Fund and how to join.

 Over the past 50 years, many distinguished elected officials, artists, scientists, academics, military officers, authors, and activists have been affiliated with the Council for a Livable World.

 - Physicist Hans Bethe, who won the 1967 Nobel Prize in Physics for his work in solar and stellar energy, was a longtime board member.
 Upon his death in March 2005, the Council for a Livable World renamed its now-former building “The Hans Bethe Center.”